 c = None

-In this case, we are checking if “b” is not equal to zero before performing the division operation.
-If “b” is zero, then the “c” variable is set to None.
+In this example, the code checks if “b” is not equal to zero before calculating the division.
+If “b” is zero, the “c” variable is assigned None.

-This approach can be useful when the program needs to handle the error in a specific way.
-Another approach to handling this error is to use a try/except statement to catch and handle the error.
+Another way to handle this error is to use a try/except statement to catch and manage the exception.

 a = 10.5